 The Tribal Gaming Agency shall summarily suspend the tribal gaming license of any employee if the Tribal Gaming Agency determines that the continued licensing of the person could constitute a threat to the public health or safety or may summarily suspend the license of any employee if the Tribal Gaming Agency determines that the continued licensing of the person may violate the Tribal Gaming Agency's licensing or other standards.
-Any right to notice or hearing in regard thereto shall be governed by tribal law and provide procedural due process by, at a minimum, providing the employee with notice reasonably calculated to apprise the employee of the pendency of a final determination, an opportunity to review materials upon which the charge is based in such a manner that does not compromise security or regulation of the Gaming Operation, and an opportunity to be heard.
-The employee shall be notified in writing of the hearing and given notice of any intent to suspend or revoke the employee's tribal gaming license.
+The Tribal Gaming Agency shall notify the State Gaming Agency within seven (7) days of any such determination.
+Any right to notice or hearing in regard thereto shall be governed by tribal law and comport with federal due process.